Mueem-Nahid/ielts-speaking-answer-preparation/IELTS_Speaking_Questions_Classification.md

 - Describe an interesting song
 - Describe a movie you watched recently
 - Describe an online video in which you learned something new
+- Describe an interesting traditional story
+- Describe a book you read that you found useful

 ### 7. EVENTS/COMPETITIONS/PERFORMANCES (Organized events)
 - Describe a sports event you would like to watch